davegoblue/TestCodingShortcuts/README.md

 * InitialCardGameAnalysis_202301_v002 each hand includes counts and ranks by suit
 * InitialCardGameAnalysis_202301_v002 maps each hand number to a symmetric hand
 * InitialCardGameAnalysis_202301_v002 creates frame of unique hands
+* InitialCardGameAnalysis_202301_v002 runs all unique hands with 1-5 wilds